majorx234/rust_graphical_oscillator/README.md

 # ToDo
 - Fix crackling and clicking  when Overdrive is turn on/off
+- use audio buffers: adui_boffer to have iterors
 - Rewrite effect signal flow
 - GUI with better Wave scaling
 - GUI with real wave shape (with all parameters)